isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-As an optimization, you may want to reuse a buffer as a scratchpad, but even then prefer to limit the variables's scope as much as possible and be careful not to cause bugs from data left in a recycled buffer as this is a common source of security bugs.
+As an optimization, you may want to reuse a buffer as a scratch pad, but even then prefer to limit the variable's scope as much as possible and be careful not to cause bugs from data left in a recycled buffer as this is a common source of security bugs.

     {
         std::string buffer;             // to avoid reallocations on every loop iteration